Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A Seaside beach sunset

-I’ve spent the past three Fourth of July’s in Seaside and cannot wait to go back for a fourth!
-The downtown Seaside area boasts arcade games, candy shops, delicious pizza places, and boardwalk boutiques, making it one of the most happening towns on the Oregon coast.
+I’ve spent three Fourth of July holidays in Seaside and cannot wait to go back for a fourth!
+Seaside’s downtown area boasts arcade games, candy shops, delicious pizza places, and boardwalk boutiques, making it one of the most happening towns on the coast.

-Fireworks are allowed right on the beach during the July celebration, the best time to visit Seaside.
+Fireworks are allowed right on the beach during the July celebration, making this the best time to visit Seaside.

 Newport